AnthonyJRay/materials-calculator/README.md

 - Click "Calculate" to take all the options and output totals.

 - All pricing is hardcoded.
 May implement a dynamic square foot pricing option in the future.

+- Measurement inputs don't currently have integer validation. _In progress_